adaptris/interlok-docs-legacy/pages/adapter/adapter-installation.md

 ## Windows ##

 - Download the appropriate [windows installer][] and execute it.
-- If you do not have a Java virtual machine installed, be sure to download the package above which includes one.
-The default bundled JRE is 64bit.
 - On Windows 2012 R2 you may have to run the installer in Windows 7 compatibility mode.

 ### Elevated Rights ###